-The taxpayer who has no business income is required to file his/her tax return (Form BE) by 30 April of the following year (that is 2017 tax return covering the income period from 1 January 2017 to 31 December 2017 has to be filed by 30 April 2018).
-Any balance of tax payment would be due on 30 April 2018, as well.4 As for a taxpayer who has business-source income, the deadline for filing the tax return (Form B) is 30 June of the following year.
-For income year 2017, the balance of a tax payment would be due on 30 June 2018.5
+The taxpayer who has no business income is required to file their tax return (Form BE) and pay their balance of tax by 30 April of the following year.4 As for a taxpayer who has business-source income, the deadline for filing the tax return (Form B) and payment of balance of tax payable is 30 June of the following year.

-The non-resident taxpayer who derives employment income and/or non-business income is also required to file his/her tax return (Form M) by 30 April of the following year (that is 2017 tax return covering the income period from 1 January 2017 to 31 December 2017 has to be filed by 30 April 2018).
-Any balance of tax payment would be due on 30 April 2018, as well.
-As for a non-resident taxpayer who has business-source income, the deadline for filing the tax return is 30 June of the following year.
-For income year 2017, the balance of tax payment would be due on 30 June 2018.
+The non-resident taxpayer who derives employment income and/or non-business income is required to file their tax return (Form M) by 30 April of the following year.
+Any balance of tax payment would be due on 30 April of the following year, as well.
+As for a non-resident taxpayer who has business-source income, the deadline for filing the tax return and payment of tax payable is 30 June of the following year.

-What are the current income tax rates6 for residents and non-residents in Malaysia?
+What are the current income tax rates for residents and non-residents in Malaysia?

 The income of a non-resident individual is subject to income tax at 28 percent without personal relief.

 For the purposes of taxation, how is an individual defined as a resident of Malaysia?

 The residence7 of an individual is determined by their physical presence in Malaysia.
 An individual may qualify as a resident for the basis year for a particular year of assessment under any one of the following circumstances.